 - See also: g-code

-- I have 26 facts about Automatically Programmed Tool. what would you like to know? email me and let me know how I can help.
+- Have a question about Automatically Programmed Tool not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: